Education

 Research Interest

-I am currently a fourth-year PhD student, deeply interested in exploring behavioral finance, particularly in investor decision-making.
+My name is Hee-Seo, pronounced Hee-suh (close to “He saw”).
+I am currently a fifth-year PhD student, deeply interested in exploring behavioral finance, particularly in investor decision-making.

 My research focuses on understanding how individual behaviors, cognitive biases, and market dynamics interact to shape financial world.